MudassarTariq/ipgeo-es-db-reader/README.md

 curl -X PUT "localhost:9200/place_db"
 ```

 - Define the mapping for 'place_db' index.
+In Elasticsearch, a "mapping" is similar to a schema definition in a traditional database.
+It defines how documents and their fields are stored and indexed, including their data types, field-specific indexing options, analyzers, and other settings.
+I you want to see or modify the mappings just update the corresponding .json file [here](/index_mapping/).
 ```
 curl -s -X PUT "localhost:9200/place_db/_mapping" -H 'Content-Type: application/json' --data-binary "@index_mapping/place_db_mapping.json"
 ```

 - Use logstash to push data from .csv file to an ES instance.
+You can find the corresponding configuration files [here](/logstash_config/).
+These files contains necessary configuration to map csv data onto an index.
 ```
 /usr/share/logstash/bin/logstash -f {path_where_repo_clone}/ipgeo-es-db-reader/logstash_config/place_db.conf --path.data /var/lib/logstash/place/
 ```